fonturbel-lab/pollination_catalogue/README.md

 # Pollination catalogue :hibiscus: :honeybee:

-## A catalogue of papers on pollination for Chile, SURPASS project
+## A catalogue of papers on pollination for Chile :chile:
+### A development of the SURPASS project

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)